-3.4.3.1 The application/pkcs7-signature MIME Type
+3.4.3.1.
+The application/pkcs7-signature MIME Type

-This MIME type always contains a single CMS object of type signedData.
-The signedData encapContentInfo eContent field MUST be absent.
+This MIME type always contains a CMS ContentInfo containing a single CMS object of type SignedData.
+The SignedData encapContentInfo eContent field MUST be absent.
 The signerInfos field contains the signatures for the MIME entity.

-The file extension for signed-only messages using application/pkcs7signature is ".p7s".
+The file extension for signed-only messages using application/pkcs7-signature is ".p7s".

-3.4.3.2 Creating a multipart/signed Message
+3.4.3.2.
+Creating a multipart/signed Message

 - Step 1.
-The MIME entity to be signed is prepared according to section $\ \ \,$ 3.1, taking special care for clear-signing. - Step 2.
-The MIME entity is presented to CMS processing in order to obtain an object of type signedData in which the encapContentInfo eContent field is absent. - Step 3.
+The MIME entity to be signed is prepared according to section 3.1, taking special care for clear-signing. - Step 2.
+The MIME entity is presented to CMS processing in order to obtain an object of type SignedData in which the encapContentInfo eContent field is absent. - Step 3.
 The MIME entity is inserted into the first part of a multipart/signed message with no processing other than that described in section 3.1. - Step 4.
 Transfer encoding is applied to the "detached signature" CMS SignedData object and it is inserted into a MIME entity of type application/pkcs7-signature. - Step 5.
 The MIME entity of the application/pkcs7-signature is inserted into the second part of the multipart/signed entity.